 Terraform Modules Overview

 In a configuration file, calling a module means using it.

-Here we create five instances of “server” using a single configuration (in the terraform module example):
+Here, we create five instances of “server” using a single configuration (in the Terraform module example):

+Terraform Modules Overview